19 Useful Tips for Visiting Uzbekistan

 18) Plov is the national dish.

-Plov is the national dish in Uzbekistan made of fried rice in lamb fat, meat, and different vegetables.
-There are several types of plov and it varies by region.
+Plov is the national dish in Uzbekistan.
+It is fried rice with lamb fat, meat, and different vegetables.
+There are several types of plov, and it varies by region.
 It’s by far the favorite dish of many Uzbek people.
-In the capital Tashkent, there is a Central Asian Plov center, a huge building where they only serve plov.
+In the capital, Tashkent, there is a Central Asian Plov center, a huge building that serves only Plov.

 Other typical foods include shashlik (kebab), laghman (noodles soup), manti (dumplings), and freshly baked bread.
 Most of our meals were family style and several courses.
-Uzbek cuisine is definitely meat heavy.
+Uzbek cuisine is meat-heavy.
 If you’re feeling adventurous, you can try the horse, which is commonly served.

 Souvenirs in Uzbekistan

-19) There are an abundance of traditional local handicrafts shops.
+19) There is an abundance of traditional local handicraft shops.

 Uzbekistan quickly became one of my favorite countries to shop.
-Here’s some of the things I picked up:
+Here are some of the things I picked up:

-Ikat clothing – Ikat is the national fabric of Uzbekistan and is made with beautiful bold colors.
-You can get a custom made silk or cotton Ikat outfit made in 1-3 hours!
+Ikat clothing – Ikat is the national fabric of Uzbekistan and is made with beautiful, bold colors.
+You can get a custom-made silk or cotton Ikat outfit in 1-3 hours!

-Doppi hat – Doppis are traditional Uzbek hat with colorful designs.
+Doppi hat – Doppis are traditional Uzbek hats with colorful designs.

 Suzani – Suzani means embroidery.
-You can get suzani bags, pillowcases, and table cloths.
-The thing I love most about suzani is that each embroidery represents a special story.
+You can get suzani bags, pillowcases, and tablecloths.
+What I love most about Suzani is that each embroidery represents a unique story.

 Silk scarves – Uzbekistan is the third largest silk producer in the world.
-There’s a lot of goods that are made with silk in the country.
-I brought some gorgeous scarves.
+There are a lot of goods made with silk in the country.
+I bought some gorgeous scarves.
 I’m going to have to come back for a silk carpet.
-A small 100% silk area rug starts at $500 and the most expensive one I saw was $78,000.
+A small 100% silk area rug starts at $500, and the most expensive one I saw was $78,000.

-Overall, Uzbekistan was a majestic experience — walking the streets of one of the most monumental trade routes, soaking up the stunning architecture and sights that left me speechless, meeting its warm people who embraced me wherever I went.
-Everyone deserves an Uzbekistan kind of experience.
+Overall, Uzbekistan was a majestic experience — walking the streets of one of the most monumental trade routes, soaking up the stunning architecture and sights that left me speechless, and meeting its warm people who embraced me wherever I went.
+Everyone deserves a Uzbekistan kind of experience.

 Disclaimer: I was invited to Uzbekistan by the World Influencers Congress, but all opinions expressed here are my own.